By: Gene Walden, Senior Finance Editor February 15, 2018

 Asset allocation funds are designed to attempt to reduce volatility by spreading assets around to several different types of investments, including a variety of equity securities, bonds and other fixed income securities.

 Although diversification – with several asset groups feeding into the performance of the portfolio – does not eliminate risk, it may help reduce losses during stock market fluctuations.
-For instance, when small cap stocks are falling, U.S. blue chip stocks or international stocks within the portfolio may be moving up, along with bonds and other debt-related assets.
+For instance, when the prices of small cap stocks are falling, U.S. blue chip stocks or international stocks within the portfolio may be moving up, along with bonds and other debt-related assets.

 Thrivent Mutual Funds offers four different asset allocation funds that range from moderately conservative to aggressive.
 Although each of the Funds has an asset allocation target, the actual allocation can vary depending on the outlook and judgment of the Fund manager.
 The Funds are professionally and actively managed by a team of more than 100 investment professionals.

-For example, the Thrivent Moderately Aggressive Allocation Fund has a target asset allocation of 77% equity securities and 23% fixed income securities, but the actual allocation typically varies somewhat as the fund manager makes adjustments in the holdings to react to changing market and economic conditions.
+For example, the Thrivent Moderately Aggressive Allocation Fund has a target asset allocation of 77% equity securities and 23% fixed income securities, but the actual allocation typically varies somewhat as the Fund manager makes adjustments in the holdings to react to changing market and economic conditions.

 The Thrivent Moderately Aggressive Allocation Fund typically invests in more than a dozen different asset groups.
 The largest group has been large capitalization U.S. stocks, which typically accounts for about a third of the Fund’s total assets.
 The Fund also invests in several other equity groups, including international, small cap, mid cap, and “opportunistic equity” (such as natural resources stocks or real estate investment trusts).
 Bonds and other debt instruments make up the balance of portfolio assets, led by securitized debt, investment grade credit, short-term bonds and cash, and government bonds.
 Other bond instruments include high yield bonds, floating-rate bank loans and international debt.